 4. Build relationships:

-We are constantly caught between a business attitude (after all this is our business) and our hearts for generosity.
+We are constantly caught between a business attitude and our hearts for generosity.
 Here are some things to keep in mind to help you in this department.

 It’s important to remember that every post has a cost.
-If you are posting for “free product” make sure it is something you really want and that you can showcase beautifully so it adds value to your feed.
+If you are posting for free product, make sure it is something you really want and that you can showcase beautifully so it adds value to your feed.
 If not, you really are paying for that product.
 Factor in the time it takes to negotiate, receive, style, photograph, edit, and create a heart-felt post sharing your love.
 This is time and effort.
-Is it all worth that “free product”?
+Is it all worth that free product?
 If you love it then it is.
-But understand that free product is not really free.
+But understand that free product is not truly free.

-The bottom line is: Be choosy.
-Just because a company is willing to give you something make sure the “value” exceeds the costs.
+The bottom line is: Be picky.
+Just because a company is willing to give you something make sure the value exceeds the costs.

-- finally, what future can we forsee with this company?
+- Finally, what future can we foresee with this company?